REN-Jintong/DSHA-AMP/README.md

 - The first ten sets (Normal-Instance: 236 instances): are employed by Lozano et al. [1].
-  They shared their results and original instances in https://grafo.etsii.urjc.es/optsicom/abp.html Here, we corrected a instance named 'mesh12_12' in this copied and remove the repeated instances (mesh30_34 and mesh34_30).
+  They shared their results and original instances in https://grafo.etsii.urjc.es/optsicom/abp.html Here, we corrected a instance named 'mesh12_12' in this copied and removed the repeated instances (mesh30_34 and mesh34_30).

-- The set (Sparse-Matrix: 20 instances) is introduced by Scott and Hu [2] The original source is published in https://sparse.tamu.edu/ We make a conversion of the raw materia to have the same interface with the instances above.
+- The set (Sparse-Matrix: 20 instances) is introduced by Scott and Hu [2] The original source is published in https://sparse.tamu.edu/ We made a conversion of the raw materia to have the same interface with the instances above.
   Notes that, 24 instances introduced by Scott and Hu [2], six (curtis54, can_445, 662_bus, nos6, dwt_234, and sherman4) also appear in the Harwell-Boeing set.
 Four of these (curtis54, can_445, 662_bus, and nos6) are identical in both collections, while the remaining two (dwt_234 and sherman4) are entirely different instances.
 Therefore, the 'Sparse-Matrix' category effectively contains 20 unique new instances.

 ------------------------------------------------------------------------